elisenerissa/datascienceportfolio/README.md

 # Projects Directory

 This folder contains the project that I have done during my bootcamp at General Assembly.
 This README acts as a directory and a short summary of what the project entails.
-For more information on the scope and problem statement, please click on the folder of each project directly.
+For more information on the scope and problem statement, please click on the links of each project.